Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Introduction

 where $\DD=\bigcup\limits_{0\leq t\leq T}\{t\}\times \DD_t$ with $\DD_t:=\{(x_1, x_2,x_3)\in\R^3: -b<x_3< \psi(t,x_1,x_2)\}$ with $b>10$ a given constant representing the unbounded domain with finite depth occupied by the fluid at each fixed time $t$, whose boundary $\p\DD_t$ is determined by a moving surface represented via the graph $\Sigma_t:=\{(x_1,x_2, x_3)\in\R^3:x_3=\psi(t,x_1, x_2)\}$ and a flat bottom $\Sigma_b:=\{(x_1,x_2,x_3)\in\R^3:x_3=-b\}$. {We will consider the case when $\Sigma_t\cap \Sigma_b =\emptyset$.
 This is easy to achieve in a short interval by assuming $\|\psi(0, \cdot)\|_{L^\infty(\R^2)}\leq 1$.}

 In the first two equations of \eqref{wweq}, $u,\uprho, p$ represent the fluid's velocity, density, and pressure, respectively.
-Also, we assume that the fluid is under the influence of the gravity $\uprho ge_3$, with $g>0$ and $e_3=(0,0,1)^\top$.
+Additionally, we assume that the fluid is under the influence of gravity $\uprho ge_3$, where $g>0$ and $e_3=(0,0,1)^\top$.
 The third equation of \eqref{wweq} is known to be the equation of states which satisfies

 where $\bar{\uprho}_0$ is a positive constant (we set $\den=1$ for simplicity), which is in the case of an isentropic \textit{liquid}\footnote{In general, the equation of state is $p=p(\uprho, S)$ where $S$ denotes the entropy of the fluid and satisfies $(\p_t+u\cdot\nabla)S=0$.
 It is required to have $\p p/\p\uprho>0$.
 When $S$ is a constant, we say the fluid is isentropic.
 Also, the assumptions $p'(\uprho)>0$ and $\uprho\geq\bar{\uprho}_0$ ensure the hyperbolicity of \eqref{wweq}.}.
 The equation of states is required to close the system of compressible Euler equations.
 We mention here that in the case of a \textit{gas} $\den=0$, and we shall not discuss this in the paper.